Psychology (PSY)

 The purpose of this course is to provide you with an introduction to a variety of intervention theories and techniques that can be used to treat people with a variety of mental health problems.
 These theories and techniques can be applied in a variety of mental health settings and with diverse client populations.
 Because of its broad scope and the limited time frame of the course, the introduction to these concepts will be relatively brief and focus on the fundamental knowledge necessary to begin implementing these methods in your clinical practice.
 However, theories and techniques that have greater empirical support will be explored in greater depth.
 You will also be provided with a variety of references that will allow you to further develop your skills and knowledge upon completion of this course.
 Finally, multicultural issues will be discussed on both a broad scope and as they relate to the specific interventions that are being introduced.

-PSY-542 Statistics for Clinical Psychology I - Univariate (3 credits)
+PSY-542 Statistics for Clinical Psychology (3 credits)

-PSY-611 Biological Bases of Behavior Course Syllabus (3 credits)
+PSY-611 Biological Bases of Behavior (3 credits)

 This course enables students to acquire knowledge about the neurobiological and neuropsychological bases of brain, central nervous system and other biological systems of the human body.
 Topics include the historical bases of cognition and the brain, anatomical foundations of thought processes at the systems and neural levels, methods for evaluating mental processes, and subject areas include perception, attention, memory, development, change and disease.